Tip leads to search for Vanessa Guillen near Leon River, officials say

 BELL COUNTY, Texas — The Fort Hood Army Criminal Investigation Division Command was leading a search near the Leon River Monday.

 Texas Equusearch, which was assisting CID, confirmed the search began after a tip came in about missing Fort Hood soldier Vanessa Guillen.
 The search started Sunday.
-Texas Rangers were also involved.
+Texas Rangers and the Morgan's Point Dive Team were also involved.

 Director of Texas Equusearch Tim Miller said this was the fifth time they had been in the area.